Extinct Species

 • The Galapagos tortoise (Chelonoidisnigra) An immense tortoise from the Galapagos Islands of Ecuador, capable of living hundreds of years, disappeared with the death in 2012 of “George”, its last known living specimen.

-You may be interested: Chemical Pollution
+You may be interested: Pollution

 References